Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 California Vehicular Manslaughter Sentencing

-As a misdemeanor, vehicular manslaughter is punishable by up to one year in county jail.
+As a misdemeanor, 192(c) (PC) is punishable by up to one year in county jail.
 When gross negligence vehicular manslaughter charges are filed as a felony, the penalty can be as high as 6 years in prison.
 If vehicular manslaughter happens as part of an insurance fraud scheme, the sentence can be as high as 10 years in a California state prison, and prosecutors may even file murder charges.
 Similarly, gross vehicular manslaughter while intoxicated carries a sentence of up to 10 years in prison.

-Fighting the Charges
+Fighting Charges in Vista

 Having a top criminal defense attorney fighting on your behalf can significantly impact your future.
 Your lawyer can help determine the best course of action based on your circumstances.
 In some cases, this could mean negotiating a plea bargain to minimize the charges, making the crime a misdemeanor rather than a felony.